shinheep/shinheep/README.md

 In my latest project, I created a Plant Database App 🪴, called [Plantify](https://shinheep.github.io/Plantify/#/), which allows a user to do a controlled search for their plant and read about the description of each.
 I created this project purely out of my love for plants, and wanting a place where I could collect and view all of my favorites.

 Fun facts: <br>
-💻 I received my Bachelors in Psychology, and Communication, and have completed a Software Engineering bootcamp. <br>
+💻 I received my Bachelors Degree in Psychology, and Communication from University of California, Davis, and have completed a Software Engineering bootcamp from General Assembly. <br>
 🐶 I am a proud plant and dog mom!

 <p align="center">I come from, what they call, an "unconventional" Software Engineer background.
 I love connecting with different people from all walks of life, so please feel free to say hi! ☺️</p>